-If you want additional training on how to register and list your facility with the FDA, please visit the updated CDRH Learn webpage: (Click on “Start Here/The Basics”).
+If you want additional training on registering and listing your facility with the FDA, please visit the updated CDRH Learn webpage: (Click on “Start Here/The Basics”).
 The FDA offers a “post-test” and certificate for anyone completing the post-test.
-I recommend completing this training before setting up a new account, and anyone that will be responsible for updating the FDA registration and listing information.
+I recommend completing this training before setting up a new account and anyone responsible for updating the FDA registration and listing information.

 Posted in: FDALeave a Comment (5) →